*No question; answer is before*

 Happiness depends so much more than I have been led to believe on living, on carrying out the routines that sustain my bodily functions.

-To tell myself I depend on one part or other of who I am – whether it is mind, body or spirit – is to miss the point.
+To tell myself I depend on one part or other of who I am – whether it is mind, body or spirit – is to miss the wood for the trees.

 I am inclined to grasp at fleeting satisfactions, pleasures, successes, drownings.
 Howsoever tangible they are, they are passing moments in the greater flow.